ha5dzs/udmx-matlab-commander/README.md

 * If you want to keep it simple and don't want to compile, [download the binary in the release section](https://github.com/ha5dzs/udmx-matlab-commander/releases).

+* Plug in your uDMX device.
+Don't install a driver.

+* Download [zadig](https://zadig.akeo.ie/), and replace the driver for the uDMX device to 'libusbK'.
+ **WARNING** Zadig is a weapon of mass destruction.
+It allows you to replace ANY driver.
+Make sure you carefully select your device and the driver you want.
-* Install the **included** ILLUZMINATION uDMX driver.
-In the device manager, you should see the uDMX device under 'libusbK Usb Devices'.
+ In the device manager, you should see the uDMX device under 'libusbK Usb Devices'. once this process was done successfully.

 * Add the `.mexw64` file, along with the dll files to your Matlab path.